manulera/OSCARS_institution_list/README.md

 - project_institutions.csv: csv with the institutions and the projects they are involved in
 - projects: saved html from the projects
+- projects.csv: csv with the projects and the number of institutions involved in each project
+- institutions_per_project_histogram.svg: svg of the histogram of the number of institutions per project

 How to run: